levyofi/Stark_et_al_GCB_2023/Code/Readme.md

 # Other files in this folder include:
 ## Analysis
-`Analysis for supplemantry lab vs field Tpref stats and figure.R` :Statistical comparison of field body temperatures and laboratory preferred temperatures.
+`Comparison between lab and field body temperatures.R` :Statistical comparison of field body temperatures and laboratory preferred temperatures.
 Also includes code for figure S3.

 `Calculate_climate_change_data.R` :Code for calculating the mean increase in summer and winter temperatures by 2100 using worldclim's published global circulation models.